 - ¼ cup Parmesan cheese

-- ¼ tsp garlic salt more or less to taste
+- ¼ teaspoon garlic salt more or less to taste

 - fresh parsley for garnish optional

-- Prepare spaghetti noodles according to package.
+- Prepare pasta according to package.
 Drain and set aside.

 - Rinse frozen shrimp under luke warm water until separated.
 Pat dry with paper towel.

-- Melt 2 tbsp butter in large skillet over medium heat.
+- Melt 2 tablespoon butter in large skillet over medium heat.
 Stir and cook just until the shrimp turns pink, about 4-6 minutes.
 Remove from pan and set aside.

-- Add and melt 4 tbsp butter to skillet.
+- Add and melt 4 tablespoon butter to skillet.
 Whisk in flour.
 Let bubble for 2 minutes then add white wine, lemon juice, milk and Parmesan cheese.
-Bring to a boil, stir until thick.
+Bring to a boil then reduce to simmer.
+Stir until thick.
 Add garlic salt to taste.